Provider Bios

 Kalee Mills, BS, Practice Manager

 Hank, is the youngest member of the Honeybee family.
 While he is very young, we expect truly great things from him.
 His soulful eyes and kind and playful demeanor will translate perfectly to the practice, and we are so excited to get him ready as a resource for you!
-He will be around infrequently while he is being trained, and you will need to make a special request if you would like him with you in session at the current time.
-However, we are so excited to add him to our community of care and cannot wait for him to be a seasoned regular offering.
+He is still learning to be calm and not currently in service; however, we are so excited to add him to our community of care and cannot wait for him to be a seasoned regular offering.